Dear UCI community,

 UCI Public Health Alumni Come Together for #UCIGivingDay

-#UCIGivingDay another success.
+A huge thank you to alumni, students, faculty, staff and friends for making this year's #UCIGivingDay another success.
 Thanks to Anteater generosity, we can continue to award scholarships to our deserving Public Health students.

 2nd Annual UCI-COEH Symposium: Back to the Future: Looking Towards Sustainable, Equitable, and Healthy Transportation